aws/aws-cdk/packages/@aws-cdk/aws-lambda-destinations/README.md

 ```

 #### Destination-specific JSON format
-* For SNS/SQS, the JSON object is passed as the `Message` to the destination.
+* For SNS/SQS, the invocation record JSON is passed as the `Message` to the destination.
 * For Lambda, the JSON is passed as the payload to the function.
 * For EventBridge, the JSON is passed as the `Detail` in the PutEvents call.
 The source is `lambda`,
 and detail type is either `Lambda Function Invocation Result - Success` or `Lambda Function Invocation Result – Failure`.